Atrijo11/Money-Lending-App/README.md

 A Money Lending App that approves application during signup, runs a Login API, shows User data and runs an API to borrow Money

 This app has 4 segments which each require some components express or mongo or JWt to be imported for it to be setup:
+(click on the readme file and click on the code segment)

 1. **Approve Application During Signup** npm init -y npm install express mongoose body-parser